Sharp Sufficient Conditions for Stable Recovery of Block Sparse Signals by Block Orthogonal Matching Pursuit: Main Results

-If the block side $d=1$, then the sufficient condition given by Theorem \ref{t:SDSR} is the condition for recovering $\alpha$-strongly-decaying $K$-sparse signals by using the OMP algorithm.
-Obviously, our condition on $\delta_{K+1}$ is much weaker.
-In the following, let us show our condition on $\alpha$ is also weaker than \cite[Theorem 4.1]{DavW10}.
-Clearly, we need to show
+If the block size $d=1$, then the sufficient condition given by Theorem \ref{t:SDSR} is a condition for recovering $\alpha$-strongly-decaying $K$-sparse signals by using the OMP algorithm.
+By \eqref{e:deltaSDSR}, our condition on $\delta_{K+1}$ is much weaker than that given in \cite[Theorem 4.1]{DavW10}.
+Moreover, our condition on $\alpha$ is also less restrictive than that given in \cite[Theorem 4.1]{DavW10}.
+In the following, we show it.
+By \eqref{e:alphaCSD} and \eqref{e:alphaCSDE}, it is equivalent to show that

 which is equivalent to

 By the previous analysis, $g_{K}^{-1}(s)$ is decreasing with $s$.
 Thus, we only need to show